Discover more from Activist Explorer Newsletter, by Juliana Barnet

-Standing Up contributes to fiction featuring activists in a number of ways: It’s an engaging story with well-rounded characters, one that truly centers activists.
-Likewise, it opens a window into the realities of organizing, challenges stereotypes, offers concrete tools for organizing, and provides a fun reading experience.
+Standing Up contributes to fiction featuring activists in a number of ways: It’s an engaging story centering activists who are well-rounded, sympathetic characters.
+It opens a window into the realities of organizing, challenges stereotypes, offers concrete tools for organizing, and provides a fun reading experience.
 Here are some specifics gleaned from my reading and my talk with Ellen Bravo:

 ‘Normalizing’ organizing, as Rinku Sen, director of the Narrative Initiative puts it in her review of the novel.
-The book shows that organizers “… have fun and family, ...love and victories, just like everyone does,” as well the need “to get over … losses...” —just like regular people.
+The book shows that organizers “… have fun and family, ...love and victories, just like everyone does,” as well the need “to get over … losses...”
+In other words, activists and organizers are regular, relatable people.

 “nothing will ever be the same.
 They knew what it felt like to stand up for themselves. (p.
 134)